2016 Mongolian parliamentary election: Pre-election composition

+Contesting parties

+On 30 April, a total of 13 parties and 3 coalitions submitted their materials to the General Election Commission (GEC) to participate in the elections.
+The Mongolian National Democratic Party (MNDP), which was part of the Justice Coalition with the Mongolian People's Revolutionary Party and part of the government coalition, did not contest the election and instead formally supported the DP.
+Alongwith the MNDP, the Motherland Party also stated it will endorse the DP to the GEC.

-Twelve parties were approved by the General Election Commission to contest the elections.
-However, the Civil Will–Green Party, which won two seats in 2012 and was part of the government coalition, was barred from running due to irregularities in its paperwork.
-The newly formed National Labour Party was also prevented from running, with its leader Surenkhuu Borgil standing as an independent instead.
-The Mongolian National Democratic Party, which was part of the Justice Coalition with the Mongolian People's Revolutionary Party (MPRP) and part of the government coalition, did not contest the election and instead formally supported the DP.
+The Civil Will–Green Party (CWGP), which won two seats in 2012 and was part of the government coalition, was barred from running due to irregularities in its paperwork on May 3.
+The newly formed National Labour Party was also prevented from running, with its leader, Surenkhuugiin Borgil, standing as an independent instead.
+The CWGP was later reinstated on the parliamentary ballot on June 7 and the regional election ballot on June 9 via a Supreme Court decision.

+12 parties and 3 coalitions were approved by the GEC to contest the elections.
 A total of 498 candidates registered to contest the elections, with the Democratic Party and Mongolian People's Party being the only parties to contest all 76 seats.
+Out of the 498 candidates, 69 of them were independents.